sin5678/inav_cn_wiki/Connecting-a-Gimbal-to-iNav.md

 # Forewords

-There are two ways of doing this.
+There are two ways of using `SERVO_GIMBAL`

-1: Using channel forwarding, this is to control pitch and yaw on a self-stabilization gimbal like [this](http://www.banggood.com/Upgrade-Debugging-Edition-JIYI-FPV-G3-3D-3-Axis-Gimbal-For-Gopro-Hero3-3-Hero4-Aerial-Photography-p-1031482.html?rmmds=search) that has its own board with sensor to stabilize the gimbal itself.

-2: Using servo_tilt to let the flight controller do the stabilization itself.
-It is example when using two servos to stabilize and camera.
-Like [this](https://www.youtube.com/watch?v=Py_RLdZwAlc&t=81s)

-## Difference between flight controller boards and mixer used.

-Because boards are different, the pinout may be different.
-It also depends on what Mixer is being used.

-QuadX Naze32: Servos connect to pin 1 and pin 2, motors get shifted to pin 4-8

-QuadX SpracingF3: Servos connect to pin 7 and 8, motors stay at pin 1-4
+1: Using an actuall gimbal like  [this](http://www.banggood.com/Upgrade-Debugging-Edition-JIYI-FPV-G3-3D-3-Axis-Gimbal-For-Gopro-Hero3-3-Hero4-Aerial-Photography-p-1031482.html?rmmds=search), with the purpose of just having controll over PITCH and YAW of gimball.

+2: Controlling an gimbal like device like [this](https://www.youtube.com/watch?v=Py_RLdZwAlc&t=81s), which don't have any external gimbal control board.
+This will enable PITCH and YAW controll and you can optinally enable `CAMSTAB` mode so the flight controller acts as an gimbal controller and stabilize the camera.

 ## Warning

 On some boards (SP Racing F3 for example) servo connectors might not be 5V tolerant, while gimbal controller might be using INPUT_PULLUP 5V in Roll/Pitch inputs.
 This might damage flight controller

+###  Difference between flight controller boards and mixer used.

+Because boards are different, the pinout may be different.
+It also depends on what Mixer is being used.

+QuadX Naze32    : Servo / Gimbal connect to pin 1 (Pitch) and pin 2 (Roll), motors get shifted to pin 4-8

+QuadX SpracingF3: Servo / Gimbal connect to pin 7 (Pitch) and pin 8 (Roll), motors stay at pin 1-4

+## Servo Tilt usage

+1. Connect servo according to your flightcontroller.
+1. Enable servo tilt feature.
+1. Enable `CAMSTAB` mode if you want to stabilize it. ( Don't use this if you have an actuall gimbal controller )
+1. Tune Servo MID, MIN and MAX to match your servo / gimbal so it centered and does not exceed mechanical limits.
+1. If the servo / gimbal moves incorrectly change direction on the `SERVO` tab to negativ number instead of positive.
+1. To control the gimbal using a free AUX channel enter `SERVO` tab and assign an free AUX to servo 0 (Pitch) and servo 1 (Roll).